Zoë Irvine b. Aberdeen 1972

 Democratic Resonance, sound installation, collaboration with composer Pippa Murphy, Festival of Politics, Scottish Parliament 2015

 As a sound designer Irvine has been involved with a wide variety of film, TV, radio and installation work.
-She is currently establishing Eggbox, a post production partnership in Edinburgh – Rebecca Milling (edit) and Zoë Irvine (audio).
+She enjoys creating sound design for a wide range of projects and has a special interest in early career filmmakers, grassroots filmmaking, artists film and documentary, and relishes work that extends the norms of filmmaking.

-I have some great collaborative working relationships, here are links to some of the wonderful people I’ve been working with
+Irvine has some great collaborative working relationships, here are links to some of the wonderful people she’s been working with

 Mark Vernon – meagreresource.com